Pantone colors of the year 2021

 Hanna Ruusulampi’s pattern Ilo is inspired by street art and it is full of action.
 It is a bit like hidden picture.
 Can you spot some characters or are they just abstract motifs?
 It would fit perfectly for sport fashion, but also for many other purposes.⠀⠀

 Kaita, a geometric pattern by Tanja Kallio, is inspired by weaving textures.
 Photo-edited Kaita pattern has strong vertical rhythm taken from Finnish weavings and colours of the pattern give it a modern ethnical atmosphere.
 Tanja’s other pattern, Line, instead, has vertical rhythm and calm minimalism.
 It is a geometric pattern inspired by earth and sand, hand-painted to folded paper.

 Riemu-pattern, also designed by Hanna Ruusulampi, is inspirited by street art and is full of joy.
 You can relate it also to 1920’s style.
 What is more convenient for 2020’s?
 It would fit perfectly for wallpaper, but also for many other purposes.

 Editor’s Picks are curated patterns designed by Finland-based textile and surface designers.
-The editor chooses a theme, makes a search in our digital pattern bank, picks some of the best matches to the theme and presents the patterns for you.
+The editor chooses a theme, makes a search in our digital pattern library, picks some of the best matches to the theme, and presents the patterns for you.
 These patterns are available for licensing in various product groups and markets.
 Get in touch for more information!